MERCEDES-AMG’s first hybrid model to carry the performance badge teams an electric motor with a new generation of straight six engines.

-If you only associate the AMG brand with raw, hard-edged V8 sedans and, to an extent, the absence of refinement, then the Mercedes-AMG CLS53 will be a disappointment.
+If you only associate the AMG brand with raw, hard-edged V8 sedans and, to an extent, the absence of refinement, then the Mercedes-AMG CLS53 will be a surprise.
 It is a much more relaxed and sophisticated AMG than that.
-Affalterbach’s first electrified drivetrain is a success from a refinement and economy perspective, and delivers enough punch to pass as a performance engine in the context of this grand tourer.
+Affalterbach’s first electrified drivetrain is a success from a comfort and economy perspective, and delivers enough punch to pass as a performance engine in the context of this grand tourer.
 When the CLS53 arrives in Oz with AMG’s Performance exhaust, it should be even better.

 PLUS: Clever tech delivers torque and economy; refinement; cabin quality; exclusivity

 MINUS: We have to wait to hear the new inline six sing; appetite for tyres and brakes